The School of Therapeutic

 Understanding Anatomy & Physiology 2e: A Visual, Auditory, Interactive Approach 2nd Edition by Gale Sloan Thompson RN

 This course is offered approximately once a week for 3 hours.
-The student classroom hours will be 97 including the supervised clinic hours.
-The remaining hours will be outside activities including non-supervised practicum, assigned textbook reading, writing a business plan, creating a brochure and other marketing material, taking home quizzes.
+The student classroom hours will be 167 including practicum and the supervised clinic hours.
+The remaining hours will be outside activities including non-supervised practicum, assigned textbook reading, writing a business plan, creating a brochure and other marketing material, open book quizzes.

-Total Program hours: 300 - includes classroom and clinic hours
+Total Program hours: 300 - includes classroom, practicum, research, and clinic hours.

 Payment plans may be available, please inquire.